Carnegie Mellon University

 Implementation Order

-HW2 has several moving pieces, but each of them is fairly simple.
+HW2 has several moving parts, but each is fairly simple.
 We recommend the following development path.

 FAQ

-If you have questions not answered here, see the HW3 FAQ and the Homework Testing FAQ.
+If you have questions not answered here, see the HW2 FAQ and the Homework Testing FAQ.